kozmoz/bbtemplate/README.md

 Update the version number in package.json.

-Build the Wordpress template zip:
+Build the WordPress template zip:

     $ cd themes
     $ npm install
     $ npm run build

-New install: Upload the theme zip `lokaal-hellendoorn.zip` within Wordpress -> Themes -> Add
+New install: Upload the theme zip `lokaal-hellendoorn.zip` within WordPress -> Themes -> Add

 In case of theme update:
  * Install plugin "Update Theme and Plugins from Zip File"